SherG/sherrieg/content/blog/rites-of-fall/index.md

 ## Fall colors + thankfulness

 The fall colors have been spectacular in New Hampshire: fiery reds, bright oranges.
-Breezy days have yellow leaves falling like snowflakes.
+We've had breezy days; yellow leaves are swirling down in slow motion.

 Next up, for pure fun: buying a pumpkin and turning it into a jack o'lantern.
 And maybe trying out a new squash soup recipe.